blebon/directChillFoam/docs/source/tutorials/Subroto2021.rst

   :width: 80%
   :alt: Schematic of the Subroto *et al.* (2021) case

   Boundary patch labels and dimensions of the casting mould and billet.
-Boundary patch labels and dimensions of the casting mould and billet.
 The image is not drawn to scale.

 Change to the case directory.